 Jason is the bestselling author of HONG KONG State of Mind (2010), No City for Slow Men (2013), and Umbrella in Bloom (2016).
 Together, the three books form a Hong Kong trilogy that tracks the city’s post-colonial development.
 He co-edited Hong Kong 20/20 (2017) and Hong Kong Noir (2019).
 Jason’s short stories have appeared in numerous anthologies.

 Jason is also a social activist.
 He is an outspoken advocate for Hong Kong’s pro-democracy movement, freedom of expression, and the rights of foreign domestic workers and other minority groups.
 In 2016, Jason was elected President of PEN Hong Kong, the local chapter of PEN International which promotes literature and defends free expression around the world.
-In 2017, he appeared in the award-winning Netflix film JOSHUA: Teenager vs. Superpower.
+In 2019, he was elected Co-convenor of the Progressive Lawyers Group, a group of Hong Kong-based lawyers dedicated to promoting rule of law and human rights.

 Jason earned his dual degree in finance and electrical engineering from the Wharton School of the University of Pennsylvania.
 He holds a Juris Doctor and M.B.A from the University of Toronto.
 He is admitted to the New York and the Massachusetts State Bars.